 During the time you are waiting for the Form I-130 approval, your child could reach age 21.
+For the purposes of immigration, U.S. immigration law generally defines “children” as persons under the age of 21.
+Therefore, reaching a 21st birthday could prevent sons and daughters from immigrating.
 The Child Status Protection Act (CSPA) prevents many children from “aging out” of eligibility for permanent residence.

 However, the CSPA doesn’t apply to all children in all situations.

 Aging Out Problem

 Immigration law defines a child as an individual who is unmarried and under the age of 21.
 Historically, many child beneficiaries were aging out because of large backlogs and long processing times for visa petitions.
 Once they turned 21, the law didn’t consider them children for immigration purposes.
 This could be devastating for a family trying to re-unify.